janis-commerce/app-check-updates/README.md

 ## updateFromJanis

-This function is responsible for downloading the apk of the new version using an api provided by janis.
+This function is responsible for downloading the apk of the new version using an api provided by janis and **automatically installing it** on the device.

 ### Parameters